doubleedesign/doublee-wordpress-starterkit/README.md

 git submodule update --init
 ```

+#### Footnotes
+1. Because it's a boilerplate for a custom theme, not a parent theme that could be updated without manual intervention.
+2. `--strategy-option=theirs` (equivalent to `-X theirs`) automatically resolves any merge conflicts preferring the files in this repo; if you're working with a fresh install, that would only be the temporary `.gitignore` from step 2, as intended.
+Skip this if you expect conflicts you want to resolve manually.

+---
 ### Automated setup script
 Run the setup script and follow the prompts to do a find-and-replace across the client theme (for block-based sites) and client plugin boilerplates and rename the relevant files and folders with the client/project name.